magnumjs/mag.js/README.md

 state.h1 = { _onclick: function() { state.h1='clicked!' } }
 ```

+* Events are delegated to the parent module Node.
+* Events are bound to the module instance `this`.
+* Events receive arguments in this order f(event, index, node, data)

 #### Lists

 Dealing with lists are simple and intuitive, including nested lists.